quantopian/pyfolio/README.md

 pyfolio is a Python library for performance and risk analysis of financial portfolios that works well with the [Zipline](https://zipline.ml4trading.io/) open source backtesting library.

-## Trading Strategy Analysis: An Example Tear Sheet
+## Trading Strategy Analysis with pyfolio

 At the core of pyfolio are various tear sheets that combine various individual plots and summary statistics to provide a comprehensive view of the performance of a trading algorithm.